A Week on Ofu Island: Setbacks in Paradise

 Summary: a personal account of a week on Ofu Island in the National Park of American Samoa during which carefully-laid plans were thwarted by a combination of weather, equipment failures, and transportation issues threatening to leave us stranded in the South Pacific.

 My friend Tommy travels without plans or expectations.
 This approach, increasingly popular with some photographers, guarantees he won’t experience disappointments that can mar even a trip to a paradisiac tropical island.
-However, for the National Park of American Samoa (read some background if needed) it would have been difficult for me to embrace, because I had been there before and knew what I missed then.
+However, for the National Park of American Samoa (read some background, or a comprehensive practical guide to Ofu that provides a perspective complementary to this travel story) it would have been difficult for me to embrace, because I had been there before and knew what I missed then.
 The label for my National Park of American Samoa photograph in the exhibit Treasured Lands starts as follows:

 After I decided on short notice to join Tommy for a trip to American Samoa, my priority was to try to make the photograph that had eluded me.
 I meticulously reviewed the previous split images I had made before in other locations to understand how they could be improved.
 I studied all the materials I could find about this most challenging type of photograph.
 I gave serious thought about upgrading my digital underwater set-up – a 15-year old Canon 5Dmk2 and 17-40mm lens in an Ikelite housing with an 8-inch dome port – and obtained a pro-deal, but after testing, for various reasons eventually decided to stick to my existing equipment.
 I built a custom floating board and practiced in a swimming pool.
 Despite the seemingly draconian weight limit for flights to Ofu, I packed all sorts of gear for underwater photography to make sure I would be prepared to deal with many situations.
 As another objective was to hike the trails that had eluded me, I researched them thoroughly and packed serious hiking equipment.